Prayag-X/Smart-City-Dashboard/README.md

 ### Prerequisites:
 - Minimum 9-inch Tablet of resolution at least 2048x1536.
 - Android SDK 24 or above (Codename: Android 7.0 or Nougat)
 - Free Space of minimum 240 MB is required.
-Suggested Free Space is at least 500 MB (Including all downloadable content).
+Suggested Free Space is at least 500 MB (Including all in-app downloadable content).

 ### Download Sources: